Camilla’s tribute to ‘legend’ Dame Jilly Cooper after author’s death aged 88

 Dame Jilly was known for her steamy fiction focusing on scandal and adultery in upper class society.

-Her hit titles included Riders, Rivals, Polo, Mount! and The Man Who Made Husbands Jealous, along with her most recent work Tackle!
+Her hit titles also Mount! and The Man Who Made Husbands Jealous, along with her most recent work Tackle!

+Her work Rivals was recently adapted as a hit television series by Disney+ starring David Tennant, Aidan Turner, Danny Dyer and Katherine Parkinson.

 Her children Felix and Emily said in a statement: “Mum was the shining light in all of our lives.
 Her love for all of her family and friends knew no bounds.